-Fancy making some Easter baskets to put little Easter treats in for friends or family members?
+Fancy making some Easter baskets to for your children to stow their eggs in when they do an Easter egg hunt?
+Or to use as a great homemade Easter-treat-filled gift for the grandparents or other relatives?
 Our downloadable (and free!)
 Easter basket templates are just what you need: simply print them out to get started.
 Plus, this is a brilliant Easter craft to do with the kids.

-We’ve got 3 coloured Easter basket printable template options and one black and white option – great if you don’t have coloured ink in your printer – and perfect for your child to colour in themselves.
-All in all they make a great homemade Easter gift for the grandparents or other relatives.
+We’ve got 3 colour Easter basket printable template options and one black-and-white option – great if you don’t have coloured ink in your printer – and perfect for your child to colour in themselves.

 You can print the templates onto A4 paper and stick them onto card to reinforce them.
 You’ll need some good quality glue to put them together.

-And if you’re worried about how to make them – don’t be.
-One of the mums in our Facebook community, Claire H, has put together a helpful step-by-step guide so you can create them really easily.
+And if you’re worried about how to make them, don’t be!
+One of the mums in our Facebook community, Claire H, has put together a helpful step-by-step guide (below) to show you have to create them really easily.

-Make homemade Easter baskets with our free downloadable Easter basket templates: choose one then follow our step-by-step guide (WITH PICTURES)
+How to make Easter egg baskets with our free downloadable templates: choose one, then follow our step-by-step guide (WITH PICTURES)

 Best for those with a colour printer, this Easter basket features a basket weave look, thin pink edge and cute bunny and chick ribbon design.

 2. Chicks and eggs Easter basket template